Alcohol epidemiology, monitoring, and information system

 Global Survey on Alcohol and Health

-The World Health Organization (WHO) has been collecting data on alcohol consumption and existing alcohol control policies from its Member States since 1996.
-The current survey instrument entitled "Global Survey on Alcohol and Health" includes three sections, namely alcohol policy, alcohol consumption, and national monitoring and surveillance systems.
-The information provided by the Member States is essential for the preparation of the Global Status Report on Alcohol and Health as well as for regional publications.
-Moreover, in addition to collecting comparable information at the global level, the survey is instrumental in developing the regional and global information systems on alcohol and health, as requested by the World Health Assembly Resolution on Public health problems caused by harmful use of alcohol.
+WHO has been collecting data on alcohol consumption and alcohol control policies from its Member States since 1996.
+The current survey instrument entitled "Global Survey on Alcohol and Health" includes three sections, namely alcohol policy, alcohol consumption, and surveillance.
+The information provided is essential for the preparation of the Global Status Report on Alcohol and Health and regional publications, as well as for updating the Global Information Systems on Alcohol and Health (GISAH) and regional information systems, as requested by the World Health Assembly Resolution on Public health problems caused by harmful use of alcohol.

-International guide for monitoring alcohol consumption and related harm
+International guide for monitoring alcohol consumption and related harm, 2000

 To provide guidance to WHO Member States on epidemiological monitoring of alcohol consumption and related harm, WHO has published the international guide for monitoring alcohol consumption and related harm that in the longer term aims to improve the quality and comparability of alcohol-related data.